Infinite connected sums, K-area and positive scalar curvature: Gromov's -area

-If $X$ is open (not necessarily complete) one retains the definition (\ref{karea}) but restricts to bundles which are trivial at infinity (i.e. in a neighborhood of the point at infinity in the one-point compactification of $X$).
+This is a rather flexible concept which can be easily adapted to other settings.
+For instance, if $X\in\bg_{2k}$ we may retain the definition (\ref{karea}) but restricting to bundles which are trivial at infinity (i.e. in a neighborhood of the point at infinity in the one-point compactification of $X$).
 The allowable connections are required to be flat at infinity so that characteristic numbers related to $\Ec$ are obtained by integrating over $X$ characteristic differential forms with compact support.
-Bundles meeting these conditions will be called {\it admissible}.

-\begin{remark} Notice however that in the open case a bundle may be trivial without being homologically trivial: this happens when it extends as a homologically nontrivial bundle to the one-point compactification of the base space.
-This is the case for example of the restriction to $\mathbb{R}^{2}$ of the Hopf bundle over the Riemann sphere. \end{remark}

-In any case, with this definition, the fact that the $K$-area is finite or infinite is obviously a {\it proper} homotopy type invariant of $X$.
-Moreover, the following useful characterizations are readily derived from the definitions.
+By the pull back construction above, we always have that $\ka(X,g)>0$.
+In any case, with this definition, the fact that the $K$-area is finite or infinite is obviously a bounded geometry type invariant of $X\in\bg_{2k}$, so we may simply write $\ka(X)=\ka(X,g)$ whenever no confusion arises.
+It turns out, however, that this notion of $K$-area in $\bg_{2k}$ is not suitable for the purposes we have in mind; see Remark \ref{non:suit}.
+In any case, the following useful characterizations are readily derived from the definitions.

-\begin{proposition} i) $\ka(X)=+\infty$ if and only if for any $\epsilon>0$ there exists a homologically non-trivial admissible $\Ec$ over $X$ with $\|R^{\Ec}\|\leq\epsilon$; ii) $\ka(X,g)<+\infty$ if and only if there exists $\epsilon_{X,g}>0$ such that if $\Ec$ over $X$ is admissible and $\|R^{\Ec}\|\leq\epsilon_{X,g}$ then $\Ec$ is homologically trivial. \end{proposition}
+\begin{proposition} i) $\ka(X,g)=+\infty$ if and only if for any $\epsilon>0$ there exists a homologically non-trivial admissible $\Ec$ over $X$ with $\|R^{\Ec}\|_g\leq\epsilon$; ii) $\ka(X,g)<+\infty$ if and only if there exists $\epsilon_{X,g}>0$ such that if $\Ec$ over $X$ is admissible and $\|R^{\Ec}\|_g\leq\epsilon_{X,g}$ then $\Ec$ is homologically trivial. \end{proposition}